 To comply with federal tax law, QCDs for membership fees within the University will be accepted only if:

-Consistent with federal tax law, the University can accept a QCD to satisfy all or any portion of a personal pledge or other financial obligation of the donor.
+The University can accept a QCD to satisfy all or any portion of a personal pledge or other financial obligation of the donor.

 the QCD is a gift to the University for general purposes or to a designated fund, and not to a donor advised fund or a supporting organization.